daihan054/Behavioral-Interview/README.md

 2. Help as much possible when someone stuggle
 3. Do/Take which things that comes from your mind

+### 15. Tell me a rime when you were 75% through a project and realized you had the wrong goal?
+(S) It happened with me when I was at Samsung.
+I was working on an ios project.
+(T) I designed and implemented client site database by myself.
+But when my manager pull that request she saw that android and ios database design for client side cache were different.
+(A) She called me and told me to follow android design as all of us were following android desgin and we will keep all client side database similar.
+I was not agree with her and discussed with android guy.
+He show me some advanced design that will be followed in next version and that's why his design was scalable.
+(R) I understood his design and got the answer to follow him.
+From then we discuss with others when finalize design.

 # Company Specific Questions